PeterKottas/react-bell-chat/README.md

 ## Features

-* Chat like scroll behaviour (eg. automatic scroll to bottom)
+* Chat like scroll behavior (eg. automatic scroll to bottom)
 * Load more messages on scrolling to the top (with custom threshold)
 * SUPER easy to use
 * Customize anything